Bladder Cancer: Risk Factors

-When you smoke, cancer-causing chemicals called carcinogens damage cells in your bladder.
+When you smoke, cancer-causing chemicals called carcinogens harm cells in your bladder.
 Carcinogens from smoke enter the blood through the lungs.
 The kidneys filter the blood to remove these carcinogens and send them into the urine.
 The urine goes to the bladder, where it's stored until you urinate.
-This causes carcinogens to be concentrated in the urine.
+This causes the carcinogens to build up in the urine.
 They can harm the cells in your bladder.
 Over time, these damaged cells may turn into cancer.

 The younger you were when you started smoking, and the more you smoke, the higher your risk of getting cancer.
-Some people believe that there’s no reason to quit smoking because the damage has already been done.
+Some people think that there’s no reason to quit smoking because the damage has already been done.
 That's not true.
-Quitting greatly reduces your risk for cancer.
-And the longer you don't smoke, the more your risk decreases.
+Quitting greatly lowers your risk for cancer.
+And the longer you don't smoke, the more your risk goes down.
 So, it's worth the effort to do all you can to stop smoking.

-Bladder cancer occurs much more often in men than in women.
+Bladder cancer happens much more often in men than in women.

 The risk for bladder cancer goes up with age.
-It's rare for people younger than age 40 to get this type of cancer.
+It's rare in people younger than age 40.
 Most people with bladder cancer are age 65 or older.

 Exposure to certain chemicals and dyes can increase your risk for bladder cancer.
-Still, exposure to chemicals at work accounts for only a small percentage of bladder cancers.
+But exposure to chemicals at work makes up only a small percentage of bladder cancers.
 If you work in the dye industry or as a hairdresser or truck driver, you may have been exposed to chemicals that increase your risk for bladder cancer.
 This may also be true if you work with rubber, textiles, leather, paint, metalwork, or printing.
 Talk with your employer about risk factors involving chemicals.
 Make sure you follow the guidelines for working with chemicals safely.
 If you have questions, call:

 Chronic bladder problems

-Urinary system infections and kidney and bladder stones have been linked to bladder cancer.
+Urinary tract infections and kidney and bladder stones have been linked to bladder cancer.